Pro Photo & Video Workflow Storage Devices

 Among the smallest SSD’s available, the Glyph Atom is small enough to fit inside of a pocket and weighs in at just 0.5 lbs.
 But don’t be fooled by its humble appearance – underneath its aluminum enclosure, the Atom packs a powerful punch.

-- Fast data transfer speeds Up to 480 MB/s
+- Lightning Fast Data Transfer Speeds Up to 560 MB/s

 - Portable Design with Internal SSD-level Performance